PostHog/posthog.com/contents/blog/why-we-made-surveys.md

 It’s also a pain having to log in and out of new platforms all the time.

-Imagine creating surveys triggered by the same events you track in your analytics
+Imagine creating surveys triggered by the same events you track in your analytics.

 Imagine tracing a survey response back to session replay in just a few clicks.